Population history of China: Two-child policy

 After 2000 the policy was steadily relaxed.
 Han Chinese living in rural areas were often permitted to have two children, as exceptions existed if the first child was a daughter.
-Because of cases such as these, as well as urban couples who simply paid a fine (or "social maintenance fee") to have more children, the overall fertility rate of mainland China during the aughts was, in fact, around 1.8, closer to two children per family than to one child per family.
+Because of cases such as these, as well as urban couples who simply paid a fine (or "social maintenance fee") to have more children, the overall fertility rate of mainland China during the 2000s was, in fact, around 1.8, closer to two children per family than to one child per family.
 In addition, since 2012, Han Chinese in southern Xinjiang were allowed to have two children.
 This, along with incentives and restrictions against higher Muslim Uyghur fertility, was seen as attempt to counter the threat of Uyghur separatism.

 In 2016 the national policy changed to a two-child policy; in 2018 it changed to a three-policy.
 The new policies were meant to help address the aging issue in China.

 In 2018, about two years after the new policy reform, China is facing new ramifications from the two-child policy.
 Since the revision of the one-child policy, 90 million women have become eligible to have a second child.
 According to The Economist, the new two-child policy may have negative implications on gender roles, with new expectations for women to bear more children and to abandon their careers.

 After the reform, China saw a short-lived boost in fertility rate for 2016.
 Chinese women gave birth to 17.9 million babies in 2016 (a record value in the 21st century), but the number of births declined by 3.5% to 17.2 million in 2017, and to 15.2 million in 2018.